WELCOME TO THE EAHR

 WHERE WE WORK

-The EAHR currently has local staff facilitating evaluations from IRC offices in Dallas and Seattle, as well as Tucson through the IRC's Arizona Asylum Network.
-While telehealth has expanded the possibilities for providing evaluations to applicants based outside of these cities, we can only arrange evaluations in the states of Arizona, Texas, and Washington at this time due to complex cross-state licensure regulations and restrictions.
+The EAHR currently has local staff facilitating evaluations from IRC offices in Seattle and Tucson.
+While telehealth has expanded the possibilities for providing evaluations to applicants based outside of these cities, we can only arrange evaluations in the states of Arizona and Washington at this time due to complex cross-state licensure regulations and restrictions.